 - 2 tsp cumin

-While barley is cooking, chop all your veggies and prepare the sauce, beans, spices, etc. Set aside.
+- While barley is cooking, chop all veggies and prep remaining ingredients.

 - Heat olive oil in a large pot or saute pan with tall edges.
 Add ground turkey, garlic, onion, bell pepper, zucchini, and mushrooms.
 Saute until turkey is fully cooked and veggies are tender, about 7-10 minutes.

 - Add remaining ingredients to the pan, along with the barley and any remaining broth once it's tender.